JereKuusela/valheim-expand_world/README.md

       # 2 / 3 = 66% chance to select this swap.
       - idA:2, CAAAAAJrzPp8AAAAAHZc4rL6DUI8
       # Same as above but in a single line.
+      # Not recommended to use this way for longer data values.
       - idB, CAAAAAECXKVYFAAAAA==, CAAAAAJrzPp8AAAAAHZc4rL6DUI8:2
 ```